About our Faith

 “It has been said that we learn by praying, not by reading about it.
 That said, speaking with others and listening to their understanding of prayer can help us reflect upon our own experiences.”
 (Church of Scotland website)

-The Church of Scotland link above gives guidance on how to pray and includes the words of The Lord's Prayer.
-You'll also find it in this site's Worship With Us section (Newcomer's Guide).
+The Church of Scotland link above gives examples of prayer, and the Lord's Prayer can be found in this site's Worship With Us section (Newcomer's Guide).

-Here is a prayer offered by Rt Rev Susan Brown, Moderator of the General Assembly, in reaction to the March 2019 atrocity in New Zealand, which happened at two mosques around the time people were attending for Friday prayers.
-The Church of Scotland expressed shock and sadness after 50 people were killed and at least 19 were wounded in the shootings.
+Here is a prayer offered by Rt Rev Susan Brown, Moderator of the General Assembly, in reaction to the March 2019 atrocity in New Zealand, which happened at two mosques around the time people were attending for Friday prayers (50 people were killed and at least 19 were wounded in the shootings).

 Why attack people at worship?